ashiina/aws-lambda-cloudwatch-slack/README.md

-# Coco Slack Alarm
+# Cloudwatch Slack Alarms

-An Amazon Lambda that receive alarm notifications for Coco from CloudWatch and posts to Slack.
+An Amazon Lambda that receive alarm notifications from CloudWatch and posts to Slack.
 Based on [this](https://github.com/ashiina/aws-lambda-cloudwatch-slack).
-This depends on an SNS topic called `coco-alarms`, to which Cloudwatch notifications are posted.
+This listens to an SNS topic called `alarms-production` (or `alarms-staging`), to which Cloudwatch notifications are posted.

 ## Environment Variables